 I have a ‘7-11’ breakfast again in my room this morning.
-Today there’s rain in the air and it’s colder and overcast compared with the sunny blue skies of the past few days.
+Today there’s rain in the air.
+It’s also colder and overcast compared with the sunny blue skies of the past few days.
 I turn on the TV for the weather forecast and there’s actually a storm being forecast.
-I decide to risk it and walk to my first stop of the day, hoping it should take me about 30 minutes: Sun Studio, the birthplace of rock’n’roll.
-It starts to rain lightly and I’m not sure how far away I am.
+I decide to risk it and walk to my first stop of the day, hoping it should take me about 30 minutes to get to Sun Studio, the birthplace of rock’n’roll.
+After a while walking, it starts to rain lightly but I’m not sure how far away I am.

-Just before we start the tour a coach turns up outside with a load more tourists on it and the shop suddenly becomes overfull and folks can’t get through the entrance.
+Just before we start the tour a coach turns up outside with a load more tourists on it.
+Suddenly the shop becomes overfull and folks can’t get through the entrance.
 If it’s still like this after my tour, I think to myself, I may have to come back at another time to browse the shop because I literally can’t walk around it now, never mind look at anything.
-So the tour starts and we all head up some stairs into a room set out with lots of memorabilia in glass cases.
+The tour starts on time and we all head up some stairs into a room set out with lots of memorabilia in glass cases.

 The studio is exactly as it was when Elvis recorded there back in 1953 -55 – decor, lights, wall and ceiling tiles, the floor.
 Nothing has altered.
 It is an amazing piece of history and a small miracle that it’s still in it’s original condition.
-I can almost feel as if I’m transported back 60 years and it’s quite emotional being in the place.
-The tour guide tells the story of when Elvis, Scotty Moore and Bill Black recorded Arthur ‘Big Boy’ Crudup’s That’s All Right on July 5, 1954 – and she gets it slightly wrong but I decide not to correct her. 🙂
+I can almost feel as if I’m transported back 60 years.
+It’s quite emotional being in the place.
+The tour guide tells the story of when Elvis, Scotty Moore and Bill Black recorded Arthur ‘Big Boy’ Crudup’s That’s All Right on July 5, 1954 – but she gets it slightly wrong.
+I decide not to correct her. 🙂

-[On that night, after playing some country orientated songs that didn’t quite work out, Sam Phillips told the threesome to take a break in the session.
+On that night, after playing some country orientated songs that didn’t quite work out, Sam Phillips told the threesome to take a break in the session.
 During this interlude, at some point Elvis began ‘messing about’ on his guitar with Crudup’s blues song.
 First Black and then Moore joined in with Elvis and they ‘hit a groove’ for want of a better description.
-Some people believe that Phillips had left the studio control room during the break to go outside, others that he was still in there but was not paying attention, being engrossed in something else.
+Some people believe that Phillips had left the studio control room during the break to go outside.
+Others say that he was still in there but was not paying attention, being engrossed in something else.

 “I wanna play house with you” * at Graceland

 It has now been turned into a shrine of Elvis’ gold discs, with a few costumes and other stuff thrown in.
-I hate to use the word “amazing” again but it is: it’s kind of overpowering just walking past dozens and dozens of gold records.
+I hate to use the word “amazing” again but it is.
+It’s kind of overpowering just walking past dozens and dozens of gold records.
 From there I enter the old Raquetball Court that has been turned into another mind-boggling showcase of costumes, discs and other items.

-From there, I walk past the swimming pool and I enter the Meditation Garden, Elvis’ final resting place.
+From there, I walk past the swimming pool and enter the Meditation Garden, Elvis’ final resting place.
 All the family graves are there as well: his mum, dad, grandmother and even his identical still-born twin brother, Jesse.
 It’s all been done very tastefully, and is very moving.
 Everyone is extremely reverential around the Garden: quiet, showing respect, which is great to witness.

-It’s back onto the shuttle bus to downtown and I arrive at the hotel just in time for the bizarre exhibition that is duck time, to watch the birds as they march off to their beds.
+It’s back onto the shuttle bus to downtown.
+I arrive at the hotel just in time for the bizarre exhibition that is duck time, to watch the birds as they march off to their beds.
 It’s a madhouse as usual but I manage to get a decent enough view from the first floor balcony that overlooks the lobby.
-It’s long been a part of Memphis’ history but even watching it today I can’t help but think it’s a strange spectacle.
+It’s long been a part of Memphis’ history but watching it today I can’t help but think it’s a strange spectacle.

 Back to Beale Street

-He also cautioned about heading out on my own at night into unknown areas: he re-stated that clubs open and close all the time, so trying to find a place might turn out to be a wild goose chase, plus taking one wrong turn in unfamiliar territory could mean I’m suddenly in the ‘wrong’ kind of area.
+He also cautioned about heading out on my own at night into unknown areas.
+Re-stating that clubs open and close all the time, he said trying to find a place might turn out to be a wild goose chase.
+Plus taking one wrong turn in unfamiliar territory could mean I’m suddenly in the ‘wrong’ kind of area.
 Memphis does have its dodgy areas he again cautioned.
-And I certainly wouldn’t want to be on my own at night in some of the places Tad took me to last night.
+I certainly wouldn’t want to be on my own at night in some of the areas Tad took me to…

-So what is occurring on Beale this fine evening?
-Not much to be honest: Club 152 is, like last night, thumping out some raucous noise that is not in the least bit enticing or welcoming (and not many people like the place on TripAdvisor I discover when I get back home); BB King’s Blues Club is unfortunately closed temporarily due to a recent fire that caused smoke damage, which is a real shame; and so, wanting to try somewhere different I see through the windows of the King’s Palace Cafe that there’s an old rotund African American guy with a guitar playing in a large room surrounded by dining tables.
+So what is occurring on Beale Street this fine evening?
+Not much to be honest.
+Club 152 is, like last night, thumping out some raucous noise that is not in the least bit enticing or welcoming (and not many people like the place on TripAdvisor I discover when I get back home).
+BB King’s Blues Club is unfortunately closed temporarily due to a recent fire that caused smoke damage, which is a real shame.
+Wanting to try somewhere different, I see through the windows of the King’s Palace Café that there’s an old rotund African American guy with a guitar playing in a large room surrounded by dining tables.

-The barman is a tall, chilled-out black guy with a cowboy hat and we get chatting, so I ask if there might be some proper blues at some point and he’s says he thinks so, so I stay put and order some food.
+The barman is a tall, chilled-out black guy with a cowboy hat and we get chatting.
+I ask if there might be some proper blues at some point.
+He’s says he thinks so, so I stay put and order some food.
 The entertainment returns – but it’s not good.
 One man, one guitar and now loads of electronic ‘backup’ for backbeats, enhanced vocals and so on.
 He’s a lounge lizard on a guitar!
 He then proceeds to murder The Thrill Is Gone, which was a big hit for BB King, turning it into some easy listening mush that no half-decent MOR radio station would ever play.
 I notice the man plays the same guitar solo in every song, totally at odds with whatever the song is or what the backing track requires.

-By the time band comes back the Blues Hall is practically empty.
+By the time the band comes back the Blues Hall is practically empty.
 Why did they stop?
 Idiots.
-I know they need a break but you’d have thought they’d have kept it going for a while when the atmosphere was so good.
-And the place never fills up again for the rest of the night: a few more folks drift in off the street now and then, but not many.
-The band do a few reasonable numbers, the lady vocalist comes back and she’s good again but then as soon as the boss man McDaniels takes over lead vocals, it all starts to go rapidly downhill.
+I know they need a break at some point but you’d have thought they’d have kept it going for a while when the atmosphere was so good.
+The place never fills up again for the rest of the night.
+A few more folks drift in off the street now and then, but not many.
+The band do a few reasonable numbers, the lady vocalist comes back and she’s good again.
+But then as soon as the boss man McDaniels takes over lead vocals, it all starts to go rapidly downhill.

-There’s no more R’n’B standards or blues that anyone knows, just run-of-the-mill turgid songs which they must have written because every now and again a guy walks up and down the room trying to flog their CDs.
+There’s no more R’n’B standards or blues that anyone knows.
+It’s just run-of-the-mill turgid songs which they must have written because every now and again a guy walks up and down the room trying to flog their CDs.
 Needless to say, no-one buys anything.
-They even play Sweet Home Alabama by Lynyrd Skynyrd which is quite a controversial song in these parts and one open to some misinterpretation (as the writer Ronnie Van Zant subsequently admitted) – and half the band playing the tune are African American.
+They even play Sweet Home Alabama by Lynyrd Skynyrd.
+Now this is quite a controversial song in these parts and one open to some misinterpretation (as the writer Ronnie Van Zant subsequently admitted) plus half the band playing the tune are African American.

 * Baby, Let’s Play House by Elvis Presley